dhis2/dhis2-docs/src/user/using-the-capture-app.md

 The Person profile widget is used for viewing key attributes but not for editing.
 In order to edit the person profile, you must select the `Edit` button to open an edit window.

 ### Warning widget
-On the enrollment dashboard, the warning widget will be displayed.

 ![](resources/images/capture_app/enrollment-dash-warning-widget-1.png)

-The warning widget will display warnings recieved from configured program rules which are not associated with a specific data element or attribute.
+On the enrollment dashboard, the warning widget displays warnings related to the current dashboard.
+The widget shows warnings that are not associated with any specific data item.
-If there are no warnings, the warning widget will not be displayed.
+If there aren't any warnings to show for the current dashboard then the widget is hidden.

 ## Enrollment event view and edit page